Liaison Office

 Instructions to authors

-Anthropological Science (AS) is the official journal of the Anthropological Society of Nippon.
+Anthropological Science (AS) is the open-access, official journal of the Anthropological Society of Nippon.
 It publishes original and review articles, brief communications, material reports, and book reviews.
 Printed issues are published two times a year, while on-line uploading (https://www.jstage.jst.go.jp/browse/ase) is scheduled as frequently as possible.

 Anthropological Science concentrates on publishing manuscripts that contribute to understanding the variation, diversification, and evolution of humans and non-human primates.
-From an anthropological point of view, AS covers biological and cultural works including morphological, genetic, functional, archaeological, ethnological, behavioral, ecological, and stratigraphical studies that contribute to understanding the biology, evolution and health of humans and related species.
+From an anthropological point of view, AS covers biological and cultural works including morphological, genetic, isotopic, functional, archaeological, ethnological, behavioral, ecological, chronological and stratigraphical studies that contribute to understanding the biology, evolution and health of humans and related species.
 We welcome contributions from all over the world, from both society members and non-members alike.
-Currently, there are no page charges for length, although the Editor-in-Chief reserves the right to instruct authors to shorten manuscripts where necessary.

 Submitted papers must be based on original research, and not published or under consideration for publication elsewhere.
 Submitted papers must conform in style to the instructions outlined below.
 When these conditions are not met, or other inadequacies are apparent, the Editor-in-Chief reserves the right to reject manuscripts without review.
 Manuscripts are handled through the peer review process and edited by one of the associate editors or the Editor-in-Chief.
-Manuscripts are sent out for peer review to two or more reviewers, often to members of the Editorial Board.
+Manuscripts are sent out for peer review to two or more reviewers.

 Initial submission